ElPatatone/Linear_Regression/README.md

 - Postal Code

 For the simple linear regression model I will only be looking at the `Price` and `Area in sq ft` properties.
+As the data set is from Londons house prices I am expecting to get a lot of outliers due to the nature of Londons property market.